Cray-HPE/docs-csm/operations/security_and_authentication/Manage_System_Passwords.md

 **Cray Operating System (COS):** To update the root password for compute nodes, refer to "Set Root Password for Compute Nodes" in the COS product stream documentation for more information.

-**User Access Node (UAN):** Refer to "Create UAN Boot Images" in the UAN product stream documenation for the steps required to change the password on UANs.
+**User Access Node (UAN):** Refer to "Create UAN Boot Images" in the UAN product stream documentation for the steps required to change the password on UANs.
 The "uan_shadow" header in the "UAN Ansible Roles" section includes more context on setting the root password on UANS.